English and Literacy

 Paper Two

-Spoken language (previously speaking and listening): Pupils will become aware of the importance of effective verbal communication.
-Preparation towards this endorsed unit will be achieved through, the practice and encouragement of good verbal communication in class, with the final completion of a summative assessment.
+Spoken Language Endorsement (previously Speaking and Listening) Pupils will become aware of the importance of effective verbal communication.
+Preparation towards this endorsed unit will be achieved through the practice and encouragement of good verbal communication in class, with the final completion of a summative assessment.

 GCSE Subject information - English Language